skip2mylo/BI-portfolio/README.md

-# Welcome to June's Portfolio of Data Analytics
+# Welcome to June's Portfolio of BI Analytics
 ## (*KEEP UPDATING*)

 This is a repo for showcasing the school projects and other self-study pratices within Business Intelligence/data analytics for June.